Breadcrumb

 Do racial minorities qualify as having disadvantaged backgrounds?

 Being an underrepresented minority or coming from a medically underserved community does not alone qualify as coming from a disadvantaged background.
-The student must meet the definition of coming from a disadvantaged background, which means they are either educationally, environmentally, or economically disadvantaged.
+To meet the definition, students must demonstrate they are either educationally, environmentally, or economically disadvantaged.

 What disciplines are eligible to apply for the SDS program in FY25?